 - Never overload an electrical outlet.
 Each outlet is only meant to power two items.
 So when you begin adding power strips and adaptors to allow for more things to be plugged in, you are placing too much demand on that part of your home’s electrical system.
 The results can be catastrophic, including overheated wires and a fire inside the walls of your home.
 Instead of misusing a power strip or extension cord, call a licensed electrician to get a price quote to add more electrical outlets to your home.
 It is the only safe solution.

 - Only use GFCI outlets in moist conditions.
 These are the outlets with the small red and black tabs in the center that read “Test” and “Reset.”
 They have a special moisture sensor that will cut the power to the outlet to prevent hazardous electrical shocks in wet conditions.
 Only GFCI outlets should be installed near water in your kitchen, bathroom, laundry room, basement, and garage.
 These are also the only outlets that should be installed in weatherproof outdoor enclosures.
-If your home does not have GFCI outlets in these areas, call a licensed electrician for a free estimate to correct this potentially life-threatening shortcoming to your home’s electrical service.
+If your home does not have GFCI outlets in these areas, call a licensed electrician for an estimate to correct this potentially life-threatening shortcoming to your home’s electrical service.